When is it acceptable to UKCA mark products in the UK?

 How can I prepare for the UKCA marking?

-If a product is required to change to UKCA marking, the manufacturer should contact an approved UKCA marking body who will be able to help them through this process.
+If a product is required to change to UKCA marking, the manufacturer should contact a UKCA Approved Body who will be able to help them through this process.

 Can I use the CE mark and UKCA mark on the same piece of equipment?

-Yes, both marks can be applied to a single piece of equipment provided they meet the requirements of both.
+Yes, both marks can be applied to a single piece of equipment provided it satisfies the requirements of both.

-Are approvals issued by the UK notified bodies and recognised third parties before the 31st December 2020 still valid to support CE marking for the Pressure Equipment Directive?
+Are approvals issued by UK Notified Bodies and Recognised Third Party Organisations (RPTO) before the 31st December 2020 still valid to support CE marking for the Pressure Equipment Directive?

 No, except for CE UK NI.
-You will need approval from a NoBo or RTPo in a member state.
+You will need approval from a NoBo or RTPO in an EU member state.

 What do I need to do if I need to CE mark my equipment?